Skip to content

 What's the AMC scope for an online UPS?

-Online UPS AMC scope includes quarterly preventive checks, annual full discharge test, firmware patching and a board spares pool — with response under 4 working hours within Guwahati metro.
-Capacitor inspection, fan-bearing health, internal-temperature trend, log review, battery-bank impedance test (or BMS report for lithium).
-Annual full discharge test.
-Firmware patching on schedule.
-Spare-board pool for the modules in your rack.
-Response targets in writing — under four working hours within the Guwahati metropolitan area; structured around scheduled rotations elsewhere.
+Online UPS AMC scope includes quarterly preventive checks — capacitor inspection, fan-bearing health, internal-temperature trend, log review and a battery-bank impedance test (or BMS report for lithium) — plus an annual full discharge test, firmware patching on schedule and a spare-board pool for the modules in your rack.
+Response targets are documented in writing for the Guwahati metropolitan area and structured around scheduled rotations elsewhere.

 Do you handle the diesel set and ATS coordination?

-Yes — we coordinate UPS with the diesel set and ATS as one engagement, treating the whole power chain as one system rather than three contracts.
-We coordinate the UPS with the building's diesel generator and automatic transfer switch as part of the same engagement — runtime calculations, ATS logic, harmonic-load coordination and the documented start-up sequence.
+Yes — we coordinate the UPS with the building's diesel generator and automatic transfer switch as one engagement: runtime calculations, ATS logic, harmonic-load coordination and the documented start-up sequence.
 The whole power chain is treated as one system rather than three contracts.

 Can you migrate an existing VRLA bank to lithium without replacing the UPS?

-Yes in most cases — a careful audit of UPS firmware, charging-curve and communications interface tells us whether the existing UPS supports lithium without replacement.
-A careful audit of the UPS firmware, charging-curve compatibility, communications interface and physical mounting tells us whether the existing UPS supports lithium.
+Yes in most cases — a careful audit of UPS firmware, charging-curve compatibility, communications interface and physical mounting tells us whether the existing UPS supports lithium without replacement.
 Many recent generations of Vertiv, Delta and Fuji modules do.
 We provide the audit report before quoting; if the UPS itself needs replacement we will say so.

 · Begin